 State laws regarding civil asset forfeiture differ quite a bit from one another and also are subject to frequent changes.
 Two of the defining characteristics of these laws are the burden of proof required for seizure and how the proceeds are used.
 For instance, Texas police must show a preponderance of the evidence for a seizure and may keep up to 70 percent of the proceeds for their department.

 Concerned About Civil Asset Forfeiture?
 Get Professional Legal Help Today

 Having something of value taken away from you by the police can be infuriating, especially if you haven't been charged with a crime.
 If you believe your property was unjustly taken from you, you may have some legal options for getting it back.
-Get informed about civil asset forfeiture and protect your rights by meeting with a local criminal law attorney.
+Learn more about civil asset forfeiture and protect your rights by meeting with a local criminal law attorney.